 - 3.1.
-The Monitoring Officer is the Proper Officer to receive allegations.
+The monitoring officer is the proper officer to receive allegations.
 They will normally acknowledge receipt of an allegation within 5 working days of receiving it.
 They will consider all allegations sent to them by post or by email.
-They may also, in their discretion, consider allegations received through another route, such as social media. - 3.2.
+They may also, in their discretion, consider allegations made in writing received through another route. - 3.2.
 The monitoring officer will consider allegations in two stages.
 First, they will decide if the allegation meets the qualifying criteria.
 Second, if it does, they will decide whether to refer it for investigation.
 These arrangements set out how the monitoring officer will make those decisions and other procedures for investigating and making decisions on allegations.

 - 3.3.
 No member or officer will participate in any stage of the arrangements if they have, or may have, any personal conflict of interest in the matter. - 3.4.
 The monitoring officer will recuse themself and ask their deputy or another senior Fylde officer or other appropriate person to carry out their functions in their place if it appears to them appropriate to do so. - 3.5.
-If, exceptionally, the Monitoring Officer considers that a particular decision which would otherwise fall to be made by them ought to be made by the Committee instead, they may refer it to the Committee.
+If, exceptionally, the monitoring officer considers that a particular decision which would otherwise fall to be made by them ought to be made by the committee instead, they may refer it to the committee.